arduino/docs-content/content/software/ide-v2/tutorials/ide-v2-board-manager/ide-v2-board-manager.md

 ---
-title: 'Using the Board Manager'
+title: 'Getting Started - Core Installation'
 difficulty: beginner
 description: 'Learn how the new board manager tool works, and how to easily install the boards you want to use in the Arduino IDE 2.'
 tags: